swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 * * * *
 **Short Exercise**

-Use the commands we've learned so far to figure out what the `-fs` argument for the program `mplayer` does. `mplayer` video playing program.
+Use the commands we've learned so far to figure out how to search in reverse while using `less`.

 * * * *